Max-Margin Token Selection in Attention Mechanism: Experiments

 \section{Experiments}

 {\textbf{Sparsity of softmax and evolution of attention weights.}} It is well known that, in practice, attention maps often exhibit sparsity and highlight salient tokens that aid inference.
 Our results provide a formal explanation of this when tokens are separable: Since attention selects a locally-optimal token within the input sequence and suppresses the rest, the associated attention map $\sft{\X\pb}$ will (eventually) be a sparse vector.
 Additionally, the sparsity should arise in tandem with the increasing norm of attention weights.
-We provide empirical evidence from both synthetic and real experiments to support these findings.
+We provide empirical evidence to support these findings.

-\emph{Synthetic experiments.} Figures~\ref{fig:sfx prob} and \ref{fig:p norm} display the evolution of the largest softmax probability and attention weights over time when using either normalized gradient or a constant step size $\eta$ for training.
+\emph{Synthetic experiments.} Figures~\ref{fig:sfx prob} and \ref{fig:p norm} show the evolution of the largest softmax probability and attention weights over time when using either normalized gradient or a fixed stepsize $\eta$ for training.
 The dataset model follows Figure~\ref{fig:joint global}.
 The softmax probability shown in Figure~\ref{fig:sfx prob} is defined as $\frac{1}{n}\sum_{i=1}^{n}\max_{t\in[T]}\sft{\Kb_i\pb}_t$.
 When this average probability reaches the value of $1$, it means attention selects only a single token per input.
-The attention norm, depicted in Figure~\ref{fig:p norm}, is simply equal to $\tn{\pb}$.
+The attention norm in Figure~\ref{fig:p norm}, is simply equal to $\tn{\pb}$.

 The red curves in both figures represent the normalized gradient method, which updates the model parameters $\pb$ using $\pb(t+1)=\pb(t)-\eta\nabla\Lc(\pb(t))/\tn{\nabla\Lc(\pb(t))}$ with $\eta=0.1$.
 The blue curves correspond to gradient descent with constant learning rate given by $\pb(t+1)=\pb(t)-\eta\nabla\Lc(\pb(t))$ with $\eta=1$.
 Observe that the normalized gradient method achieves a softmax probability of $1$ quicker as vanilla GD suffers from vanishing gradients.
 This is visible in Figure \ref{fig:p norm} where blue norm curve levels off.